 With a budget in place, you’ll know how much money you can comfortably spend on a new home.
 But it’s always a good idea to talk with a lender and get their input on how much money you can borrow to purchase a home.
 You can do this through pre-qualification.

-When you’re ready to apply, you will supply your lender of choice with your basic financial information – mainly income, debt, and assets – to apply for the mortgage.
-This can typically be done easily online or over the phone.
+Supply your lender with your basic financial information – mainly income, debt, and assets.
+This can be done easily online or over the phone.
 You’ll receive an estimated mortgage amount for which you could qualify.
 This will give you a better understanding of the price range of the homes you can comfortably afford and help you narrow down your home search.
+However, this amount is not guaranteed and it does not mean you have been approved for a mortgage.

 Choose your location for our “Preparing to Buy Your Home” Coffee House Talks: